ychding11/ychding11.github.io/_posts/2015-03-23-Graphics-Resources.md

 - [softart](http://www.cnblogs.com/gongminmin/archive/2009/12/09/SoftArt.html)
 - [GPU memory type comparision](https://www.microway.com/hpc-tech-tips/gpu-memory-types-performance-comparison/), it points out that *SHared Memory* is a very important type of memory and introduce some internals in it.
 - Texture memory is global memory.
-The difference is that it accessed by a dedicated cache. [reference](https://stackoverflow.com/questions/8767059/texture-memory-in-cuda-concept-and-simple-example-to-demonstrate-performance)
+It is accessed by a dedicated pipe and caches. [reference on stackoverflow](https://stackoverflow.com/questions/8767059/texture-memory-in-cuda-concept-and-simple-example-to-demonstrate-performance)
+- Bound Const Memory is accessed as c[bankIdx][offset], offset is 4 bytes aligned, bankIdx is the bank index.
+- Bindless Const Memory is access as cx[memoryHeader][offset], offset is 4 bytes aligned.
+Memory header is consist of a Uniform register pair, totaly 64 bits.
+  19 bits MSB is 16 bytes aligned for bank size with max size 64KB, 45 bits LSB is 16 bytes aligned for virtual address.